CTE Learning Path

 Read Article

-These resources help families understand why symptoms can resemble other neurological or mental health conditions and why careful evaluation matters.
+These resources help families understand why CTE symptoms can resemble other neurological and mental health conditions, and why the distinction matters for care planning.

 CTE vs Parkinson's vs Dementia